voutilad/bolt-proxy/README.md

 Now that I'm neck deep in this...here's where `bolt-proxy` stands:

 ## What works:
-1. Can proxy to single-instance Neo4j via direct TCP connectivity
+1. Can proxy to single-instance and clustered Neo4j via direct TCP connectivity
 2. Tested with auto-commit transactions, transaction functions, and manual transactions (via Python driver and cypher-shell)
 3. Websocket-based connectivity via Neo4j Browser